HowXu/cloud-maven/README-en.md

 Fill in the KV namespace `id` in `wrangler.toml` (or via Dashboard). **Never commit `ADMIN_BOOTSTRAP_TOKEN` to the config file** — it must be set as a Secret.

+If there are no specific kv and r2 buckets specified, this configuration option can be ignored and Cloudflare will automatically create the kv and R2 buckets.

 ```toml
 [[kv_namespaces]]
 binding = "MAVEN_KV"